TomaszKaleczyc/scifi_book_generator/README.md

 Progress compared to the bigram approach is minimal.

-**Multi-head transformer (single stack)**
+**Multi-head transformer - single stack**

-Next, a transformer with multiple self-attention heads (in a single decoder stack) was trained.
+Next, a transformer with six self-attention heads (in a single decoder stack) was trained.
 With 1.9M trainable parameters we used a smaller learning rate to train the architecture.
 This architecture managed to achieve a validation loss of 1.59.
 This is an example random generated output from the network:

 > 1mong as us turne-played in on matter arrial, word slowarmlears.
 I has to evitualizaras timod a was now it that of a murced in wonder as warf against to it with fron's row," Plearse," he time what sible, Righn too."
 New for on..
 And robot," Brunned man mport owere not at of aving to do," he said, "I was mai t lice sual veleving pement on seezed a your composs fored wered through momes on said.
 His such that your field of find the baracks, "You're takes own so ave -- anyway from Himbad the you or comptionion.
 Mybe.
 Pl he in dorankfashed a but the did a a but it, it Claution on I have insultants."
 The Enory F Cluff desters, forticreten fly now up grave ubt ourse.
 I shappred tilt ened the prote haved that's a crace abought doesn't been trifice, the last Igened the bask, but to show halve back cate deved as so a homput that aliy?
 She sadvant was it?" let thered bulb.
 We hop-so be the resoltern roble new we was alone any enew skiruter is por-ped in Coxident blurium?"
 All I've nly reg.
 What t

 This time around we can clearly see actual english words emerging from the output, although there's still a number of incorrect wordlike sequences.

-**Final multi-head transformer**
+**Multi-head transformer - multiple stacks**

-Lastly, a multi-head transformer with multiple decoder stacks was used.
+Lastly, a multi-head transformer with six decoder stacks - with six attention heads each - was used.
 This pushed the number of trainable parameters to 10.8M, increasing the training time accordingly compared to previous approaches.
 Again, a smaller learning rate was used given the network depth.
 The final validation loss achieved was 1.34, with signs of possible further improvement.

 Example generated output:

 > ch, improbably.
 All I gave the young."
 His byth dialty near Edithbon was relying step on the world -- and a leathing for the other remoments, and he long me sod.
 "I have insurprised when he left the door than with a bit death."
 Verjice more said with the newchnthrough Running his head difficulty metal and flesh signs.
 "Imporable them my better attack?"
 Parkers torribly turned up to Her around, streaking of her body, toward, he gave a case entered cubic chaoscilence.
 He had slipped away a vehicle for succession three years and the short of life, leaves swinging here at the black and treatment, only trailing it on this massive shape, but would ever be called to do with armuda.
 "Sorry?" he clusted the day.
 "We don't not took Money to make all this company of nothing feed."
 "Those project.
 Our polite is no isn't about weeks," Retief said, "took your own."
 "It stood before we don't mean wait to keep about the field."
 That's the planet uncase the olde attendance from it?"
 "I'm goting to pract

 This time around the output actually looks like lines from a book.
 Of course, there is little cohesion in the sentences themselves.
 However given the still relatively shallow nature of the architecture compared to gigantic architectures like GPT-3, this can be considered an impressive result.

+**Multi-head transformer - hyperparameter tuning**

+Exploring the limits of the GPU capabilities available for training, several other experiments were performed:

+1. multi-head transformer with number of decoder stacks increased to 12.
+This pushed the number of trainable parameters to 21M.
+During training loss followed a pattern very similar to the multi-head with 6 decoder stacks, but the validation loss result was slightly better - 1.32.
+Sample output:
+    > Suberific had not squatted her long house signs but her winded sniffles in hers.
+After metal, as Blanda, the Argomonovie was warning since, my ship after a venus in the pregent had been, like him after a smartly times all the Cat Earth, Barac A serial recreased whatever he was already.
+He pounded him and was aspectly in the Dor.
+And still called to me that there will folly him.
+It was a vair light.
+The mans of the children had too faster and then it was a hoarding days.
+He had left Eric started warmly.
+The giggly ticles of the Godternmojobs, of course, fashion -- her -- every or many day and these would desegment it digest before her is old letting expression.
+But he saw her speed and the motion of their own shadows, for it was.
+He felt as like a moment of ordinary formuls and saw the various new John and the finger, sot of them that he might always, mame or his deep.
+They were made him his hand so well, his was a brive rode, wfailing from the nerves of him...
+It considered him one shif
+1. multi-head transformer with the sequence length (`BLOCK_SIZE`) increased from 256 to 384.
+While the number of trainable parameters increased only slightly (11M) and training loss also behaved similarily, the validation loss dropped to 1.3.
+Sample output:
+    > Kith Lamager of the nurse by a day-board, the people were carried like until survo-thought-throated characters cross his personal sustem, on father once the moment of steam-ship actual iience and good fareless a lot of mailine centers whens perspite on a hill.
+The crewpowerful actually is superfaced to be in a finished conduction. .
+The restructions certainly added the girl were until and, opinioning, immerced up the resultances which seemed he imagined, disturbed the lowers radiator managed: "Free years!"
+Smilth readed the beam of the elebrower left flats and radiolutic spiral works.
+"He's always," Robert said.
+She meals brought the hour and watch sun: "Right?" she said closer, rosebbered a few teeth floor around the stars.
+Her brains liqued, the couple better haired in the seconds, he knew getting running everyone steadile between her hazacroscapes whatever.
+"Free-reproved Mass Avenue," he asked, gruddling and cracked rooms, objectively shut her.
+"I spend my lap," Kirka said, "However
+1. multi-head transformer with sequence length of 384 and number of stacks increased  to 8.
+With the default batch size and 15M trainable parameters, this architecture nearly took all of the available 6GB VRAM.
+It also achieved the best validation loss result - 1.28.
+Sample output:
+    > me both.
+The groom along, "Let me notice I'll excell class soon, the indition you darling thing in business confix, from us turn in the rain of appears.
+Man Cord got automatic publishing the game I got a drift.
+Denigor's teeth -- publishing hole -- one of the priances for people.
+This is just have been wishined, darling, and is also correspance, I will see the best of week-stretched members of ploy and crying against warges.
+Boys this seemed, but then somewhat was about it?
+Quiter mercently emissed while I ere sprayed our sprence from your cruzy and ears on.
+I never stopped a platfe bottle, my men I felt the idea of the best plastic streets of his uniform he expected the annoyed squintly time everything to peace himself.
+Committer had pended over the room by face and was his first machine, but it constructed his phone to be some or much annoyance.
+Once the closes of the club that weren't the white Plottic Mister ws being an inside of the similar aside.
+The Andid saw long to Jig talk ove

+### Conclusions

+Even with the limited resources used for training we achieved relatively impressive results in text generation.
+Having compared the champion architecture with the likes of GPT-3 it is easy to see that the more parameters and the longer the sequences used for training - the better the network generalisation.
+To achieve the next breakthrough here we would probably need to:
+* switch to sub-word tokenisation
+* increase sequence length
+* widen and deepen the decoder stack implementation